aice09/personal-website/_posts/2024-10-15-shredos-hardware-disposal.md

 tags: [infrastructure, compliance, security]
 ---

 Last quarter of the year — and one of the items on our plate was IT asset disposal.
 A backlog of old hardware needed to go, including a lot of drives that had been sitting around well past their useful life.
 The plan was straightforward on paper: hand them off to a vendor for physical disposal or shredding.
-Some disks had already been dismantled from their hosts, with plenty more still waiting to be processed.
+Some disks had already been dismantled, with plenty more still waiting to be processed.

 But "hand it off to a vendor" isn't where the responsibility ends.
 Before anything left our hands, we needed to make sure our side of the job was done first — the data itself had to be securely wiped, so there was zero exposure even before the physical destruction step ever happened.
 You don't get to assume a vendor's shredder is your only line of defense; sanitization needs to happen on your end, first.